-Revenues from the provision of telecommunications services are, in general, recognised as performance obligations are satisfied.
-Fees for telecommunications packages are recognised for each service type in the packages.
-The data records are captured and the revenue transactions are recorded by the IT billing systems.
+In general, revenues are recognised separately for each service/ product included in contracts as performance obligations are satisfied.
+The data records are captured and the revenue transactions are recorded by the IT systems.

 Details of the accounting policies for revenue recognition and an analysis of revenues are disclosed in Notes 2.25 and 6, respectively, to the consolidated financial statements.
 Our procedures in relation to revenue recognition comprising both control testing and substantive procedures on a sample basis, included involving our internal IT specialists to assist with:

-- Testing the IT environment in which the billing systems reside, including interface controls between different IT applications. - Testing the key controls over the calculation of the amounts billed to customers and the capturing and recording of the revenue transactions. - Testing the key controls over the authorisation of the rate changes and the input of such rates to the billing systems. - Testing the end-to-end reconciliations from data records to the billing systems and to the general ledger. - Testing the accuracy of customer bill calculations and the respective revenue transactions recorded. - Testing revenue transactions by comparing the amounts recognised in general ledger to supporting documents, including customer bills, contracts and billing reports.
+- Testing the IT environment in which the billing systems reside, including interface controls between different IT applications. - Testing the key controls over the calculation of the amounts billed to customers and the capturing and recording of the revenue transactions. - Testing the key controls over the authorisation of the rate changes and the input of such rates to the billing systems. - Testing the end-to-end reconciliations from data records to the billing systems and to the general ledger. - Testing the accuracy of customer bill calculations and the respective revenue transactions recorded. - Testing revenue transactions by comparing the amounts recognised in general ledger to supporting documents, including customer bills, contracts, project schedules and acceptance reports.